 One advantage of refinancing is the lower interest rate that would convert into savings.
 But, a borrower will need a robust credit score and steady income to qualify for a lower interest rate.
 You would see many private lenders talk about the saving of an average customer through refinancing the loan.

 The process is simple, and institutions ask for online applications.
 A few simple steps that a student needs to follow are:

 - Open the website of the lender from who you want to avail of the loan.

 - Before applying for a loan, you should always check the interest rates, repayment time, duration, and flexibility provided by the banks.

 - Banks also ask the students or the applicants to select the type of loan they would want to apply for.

-- An important tip is to add a co-signer as this increases the chances of getting a loan.
+- An important tip is to add a co-signer, as this increases the chances of getting a loan.

-- Once you send the application, the lender would follow due diligence and go through the details.
+- Once you send the application, the lender will follow due diligence and go through the details.
 If everything is in-line with the requirements, the lender approves the loan application.
 If not, then the lender would give you the reason.

-- Once you get an approval for your loan, you need to sign and submit the financial aid award letter.
+- Once you get approval for your loan, you need to sign and submit the financial aid award letter.